mje-nz/blog.mje.nz/_posts/2020-12-08-writing-better-python-code-automatically.md

     unused-wildcard-import,

 [mypy]
-# Don't when when an import cannot be resolved
+# Don't warn when an import cannot be resolved
 ignore_missing_imports = True
 # Check the body of every function, regardless of
 # whether it has type annotations